torvalds/linux/Documentation/driver-api/switchtec.rst

 * SWITCHTEC_IOCTL_EVENT_CTL - Get the current count, clear and set flags for any event.
-This ioctl takes in a switchtec_ioctl_event_ctl struct with the event_id, index and flags set (index being the partition or PFF number for non-global events).
+This ioctl takes in a switchtec_ioctl_event_ctl struct with the event_id, index and flags set (index being the partition or PFF number for analn-global events).
 It returns whether the event has occurred, the number of times and any event specific data.
 The flags can be used to clear the count or enable and disable actions to happen when the event occurs.